 Whisk together flour, baking powder, and salt.

-Beat together brown butter and sugars with an electric mixer until fluffy, about 2 minutes.
+Beat together butter and sugars with an electric mixer until fluffy, about 2 minutes.
 Add eggs 1 at a time, beating well after each addition.
 Beat in vanilla.
 At low speed, mix in flour mixture until just incorporated.

 Transfer batter to pan, smoothing top, then rap pan on counter to settle batter.
 Bake until golden-brown and a wooden pick inserted into center comes out clean, 1 to 1 1/4 hours.
 Cool in pan 30 minutes, then invert cake onto a rack and cool completely, right side up, 1 hour.

-Other recipes using brown butter:
+More recipes using brown butter:

 Sweet Potato Gnocchi with Sage, Walnuts and Brown Butter (our family favorite)